logicahealth/sandbox-community-edition/README.md

 * 8078 - FHIR DSTU2 server
 * 8079 - FHIR STU3 server
 * 8080 - Keycloak authentication server
+* 8086 - Bilirubin Risk Chart sample app
+* 8090 - Static content server
+* 8096 - Patient Data Manager sample app
-* 12000 - Sandbox manager server
+* 12000 - Sandbox Manager server

 Stop any current services running on these ports before running the containers.
-A script to check for anything listening on these ports (check-ports.sh and check-ports.bat) is included in the community-edition.zip file.
+A script to check for anything listening on these ports (check-ports.sh and check-ports.bat) is included in the community edition.
 Most conflicts will occur when a developer has something running on one of these ports.
 If you have a MySQL server running you will likely get a conflict on port 3306.

 The sandbox also uses a number of internal redirects built into the user interface requiring modification of the hosts file (/etc/hosts on macOS and linux)